john-cd/rust_howto/bk/later/categories/rendering/3d_renderers.md

 {{#include 3d_renderers.incl.md}}

-Graphics APIs, wrappers for and backends to [Vulkan][p-vulkan] and OpenGL.
+Graphics APIs, wrappers for and backends to [Vulkan][p~vulkan] and OpenGL.

-3D [rendering][p-rendering] is the 3D computer graphics process of converting 3D models into 2D images.
+3D [rendering][p~rendering] is the 3D computer graphics process of converting 3D models into 2D images.

 ## Topics {#skip}